anicolson/DeepXi/README.md

 -->

 Deep Xi has been updated to TensorFlow 2!
+A trained model will be available soon.
 ====

 Deep Xi: *A Deep Learning Approach to *A Priori* SNR Estimation.*